Welcome to Living the Theatre!

 I'm glad you're here!
 Before we embark on this educational journey together, I thought you should get to know a little about me ...

 I was born and raised in Tampa, FL.
 I spent the first half of my life in the Arts, primarily in the Performing Arts with a sprinkle of Visual Arts in the mix.
 When I started college, I had no idea what I wanted to do with my life.
-I tried on a few majors, until I ended up getting my first Associate's degree in TV/Radio Broadcasting and Mass Communication.
+I tried on a few majors until I ended up getting my first Associate's degree in TV/Radio Broadcasting and Mass Communication.
 I was THE female voice of our college station and it definitely fed my theatre bug by being able to play different roles, using only the sound of my voice.
 When I continued on to my Bachelor's degree, I decided to pursue a double major in Dance and Psychology, while still working as a touring performer and dance instructor.
-It got to be so overwhelming, the creative fire inside me was quickly snuffed out, and I ended up dropping out of school altogether.
+It got to be so overwhelming, that the creative fire inside me was quickly snuffed out, and I ended up dropping out of school altogether.
 Having lost my sense of purpose and direction in life, I decided to do the most logical thing -- I enlisted in the military!

 Thankfully, my Associate's degree came in handy and I was given the opportunity to work as a Navy Journalist.
 I spent the next 10 years writing articles, taking photos, and experiencing more than I ever anticipated.
 In that time, I got to travel to and live in places like South Korea, Pearl Harbor, and Washington, DC.
-I also had the opportunity to meet some pretty amazing people, to include my husband.
+I also had the opportunity to meet some pretty amazing people, including my husband.
 By the time I separated, I had finally managed to finish my Bachelor's (in Business Management & Marketing), and I walked away as a published writer and photographer.

 A few years and two kids later, I went back for my Master's degree in Creative Writing, right here at Saint Leo!
-I was an Officer in Student Veterans of America and a Founding Member of Omega Delta Sigma, and really got to make my mark as one of the few female veterans on campus.
+I was an Officer in Student Veterans of America and a Founding Member of Omega Delta Sigma and really got to make my mark as one of the few female veterans on campus.
 It was also during my Master's, where I rediscovered and reengaged with my love of the Arts -- Performing, Visual, and Literary.

 Which ultimately leads us to this moment, in this place, where I have the privilege to get to know who you are through this experience we will share together.